Associators in mould theory: Introduction

 \subsubsection{Acknowledgements}

-H.F. has been supported by grants JSPS KAKENHI JP18H01110.
+H.F. has been supported by grants JSPS KAKENHI JP18H01110 and JP24K00520.
 M.H. has been supported by grants JSPS KAKENHI JP18J00982 and JP18K13392.
 N.K. has been supported by grants JSPS KAKENHI JP23KJ1420.
+They are grateful to the referee for valuable comments.